2015 U.S. News & World Reports Ranks Emporia State University 11th in the nation and BEST in Kansas among Online Graduate Education Programs

 * All coursework is to be completed prior to the practicum.

-Gaining admission to a graduate program in our department must be initiated by you through contact with the Graduate School, Campus Box 03, Emporia State University, 1 Kellogg Drive, Emporia, Kansas 66801-5414, (620) 341-5403; or by applying online at Graduate Admission Applications.
+Gaining admission to a graduate program in our department must be initiated by you through contact with the Graduate School, Campus Box 03, Emporia State University, 1 Kellogg Drive, Emporia, Kansas 66801-5414, (620) 341-5403; or by applying online at www.emporia.edu/grad/admissions/.

-Satisfactory completion of admission requirements, all course work, and a comprehensive examination (completed in one of the final two semesters) are required to be eligible for graduation.
-Upon satisfactory completion of six credit hours and successful completion of all specified admission items, students will be admitted to candidacy.
-Candidacy is the formal approval for pursuit of a graduate degree.
+Satisfactory completion of admission requirements, all course work, and a comprehensive examination (completed in one of the final two semesters) are required to be eligible for program completion.
+Upon satisfactory completion of six credit hours and successful completion of all specified admission items, degree-seeking students will be admitted to degree candidacy.
+Degree candidacy is the formal approval for pursuit of a graduate degree.
 Students shall continuously demonstrate personal characteristics appropriate to the profession and maintain a 3.0 GPA or better throughout the program.
+Failure to do so can result in instatement of probationary status or dismissal from the program.

-Transfer Credit (up to nine credit hours authorized): Any courses that are transferred in to fulfill degree requirements at ESU must be applicable toward a degree at the university from which they are taken.
-That university must be fully accredited.
-Workshops do not count.
+All courses counted towards the degree must be completed within a 7 year period.
+The seven-year period begins with the semester in which the first course applied to the degree was taken.
+Up to nine credit hours may be transferred toward the degree with appropriate department approval.
 Before making any determination concerning transfer credits, ESU requires a transcript explanation, normally found on the back of official transcripts.
-All courses counted towards the degree must be completed within a 7 year period.
 University policy prohibits the transfer of courses where a grade of C or lower was obtained.
-For full rules and restrictions regarding transfer credit visit http://www.emporia.edu/regist/com/policy.html
+For full rules and restrictions regarding transfer credit visit http://www.emporia.edu/regist/com/policy.html.